jahwin/wecodefy/README.md

 Here we are going to talk about database connetion, migration and seeding.

 ## Database connetion
-You have to set database connetion in .env file if not exist create it, this file must have the same content with .env.example, so then you can set you database connetion
+You have to set database connetion in .env file, if file not exist create it, this file must have the same content with .env.example, so then you can set you database connetion

 ```
-# This is database .env variable
+# This is database .env variables

 DATABASE_HOST = 127.0.0.1
 DATABASE_NAME = db_wecodefy